-As Lapras turned in the direction of the Pokemon Centre, Candida realised the enormity of the situation.
-Aquarius was being engulfed with water, the defences installed to protect the underwater city broken, and the little group of friends was separated, scattered throughout the complex.
-She hope that she, Autumn, Sandra, Kelly, Kevin and Jeremy would be able to get out, but what about Marc and Ryan?
+As Lapras turned in the direction of the Pokemon Centre, Candida realised the seriousness of the situation.
+Aquarius was being engulfed with water, the defences installed to protect the underwater city were broken, and the little group of friends was separated, scattered throughout the complex.
+She hoped that she, Autumn, Sandra, Kelly, Kevin and Jeremy would be able to get out, but what about Marc and Ryan?
 What would happen to them and all the other people in Aquarius?
-And, then, they still had the Rock of Darkness to deal with.
+And they still had the Rock of Darkness to deal with.

 "Now what do we do?" asked Kelly as she and the others stood on Nurse Joy's desk, hoping to keep clear of the water that way.

 "It would help if we had a Water Pokemon," replied Kevin.
 He looked down at his Poke Balls and thought of the Pokemon housed inside: Sneasel, Houndour and Murkrow.
 More than anything, he longed to see them freed from the Rock's influence, restored to their usual personalities.